filipemir/trump/README.md

   * Run `grunt db-seed` to seed your local database
   * Run `grunt develop`

-### Deployment steps:
+### Deployment
 In order to deploy, you'll need to setup a hosted mongo database somewhere (I use [mLab](www.mlab.com)).
-Once you have set your hosted datbase up, you'll need to specify the environment variables below in whatever environment will be running the app in production.
-To run it locally in the production environment, insert the following in a `.env` file in the project's root:
+Once you have set your hosted database up, you'll need to specify the environment variables below in whatever environment will be running the app in production.
+To run it locally in the production environment, create a `.env` file in the project's root following this template:

 ```
 DB_LOCATION=<location of mongoDB in production, e.g. 'ds123456.mlab.com:23456'>
 DB_USER=<username to access DB>
 DB_PASSWORD=<password to access DB>
+FB_APP_ID=<id of facebook app, for sharing>
 ```

 Then seed your production database by running `grunt db-seed --env=production`.

-### To dos:
-* Move DB location to .env
-* Add ASCII banner at top of elements
-* Add share functionality
-* Add links to source
-* Add credits
-* Attempt to bring back curtain fade